Parseltongue Translator

 A Parselmouth is a witch or wizard who can speak and understand Parseltongue, the language of snakes.
 The ability is extremely rare and was historically associated with dark wizards, particularly those descended from Salazar Slytherin.
 The most notable Parselmouths in Harry Potter are Harry, Voldemort, and Salazar Slytherin himself.
 Dumbledore was not a Parselmouth, which is why he couldn't communicate directly with the basilisk in the Chamber of Secrets.

-Parseltongue is not a real language with a developed grammar or vocabulary like Klingon or Elvish.
-In the books and films, it's represented as an instinctive hissing that only Parselmouths can understand.
-Warner Bros created specific hissing sounds for the films, and fan communities have since built unofficial Parseltongue word lists and phonetic systems.
-This translator uses consistent fan-documented vocabulary and hissing phonetic patterns to generate Parseltongue that matches the sound and feel of the language from the films.
+Parseltongue is not a real language with full grammar like Klingon or Elvish.
+In the books and films, it is shown as hissing speech that only Parselmouths can understand.
+Fans have built unofficial word lists and sound patterns, and the translator follows that snake-like style.